 One of the reasons I wrote you at such length is because I strove to answer every conceivable question, but if you have a question I haven't answered and you're my constituent, just email me.

 I know this is a one-sided presentation.
 I'm a bit of a lone voice on this issue for now.
 The Washington Post and even the League of Women Voters have been pushing hard for this amendment without even mentioning the fact that the Virginia Supreme Court, unlike the fig-leaf commission, is likely to draw the lines!

-I spoke to the League of Women Voters at a forum they held on this two weeks ago, but they have yet to release video of the event.
-This is NPR's story on the forum.
+I spoke to the League of Women Voters at a forum they held on this.

 And unfortunately, many of my colleagues have already gone on record in support of the constitutional amendment because they, like me, voted for it last year.
 I hope you can email them and encourage them to change their minds!